HM Care Clinic

 Polycystic ovary syndrome (PCOS) affects roughly 1 in 10 women of reproductive age, and one of its most frustrating features is how stubbornly the body holds onto weight.
-If you've been eating well, staying active, and still not seeing results, you are not imagining things — and you are not failing.
-PCOS fundamentally changes the way your body processes hormones, insulin, and fat storage.
-The good news?
-Medically supervised strategies tailored to this condition can make a real difference.
-At HM Care Clinic in New Windsor, NY, our board-certified physician and team work with women across Orange County and the broader Hudson Valley to create evidence-based weight loss plans that account for the unique challenges of PCOS.
+Patients who eat well and stay active may still see limited change on the scale — this is a recognized feature of the condition, not a personal failing.
+PCOS changes the way the body processes hormones, insulin, and stored fat.
+Medically supervised strategies tailored to this condition can be part of a thoughtful plan, though individual results vary.
+At HM Care Clinic in New Windsor, NY, our board-certified physician and team work with women across Orange County and the broader Hudson Valley to create evidence-informed weight management plans that account for the unique challenges of PCOS.

-Understanding why PCOS resists conventional dieting is the first step toward fixing it.
+Understanding why PCOS resists conventional dieting is the first step toward addressing it.

 Insulin Resistance Is Usually at the Root

 Most women with PCOS experience some degree of insulin resistance — a state where the body's cells don't respond efficiently to insulin.
-As a result, the pancreas pumps out more insulin to compensate.
-Elevated insulin levels signal the body to store fat, particularly around the abdomen, and actively work against fat burning.
-This means the classic "eat less, move more" approach often produces little to no result for women with PCOS, not because of a lack of effort, but because of underlying physiology.
+As a result, the pancreas produces more insulin to compensate.
+Elevated insulin levels signal the body to store fat, particularly around the abdomen, and can interfere with how the body uses fat for fuel.
+This means the classic "eat less, move more" approach often produces limited results for women with PCOS, not because of a lack of effort, but because of underlying physiology.

 Hormonal Imbalances Add Another Layer

-Elevated androgens (male hormones such as testosterone) are a hallmark of PCOS.
+Elevated androgens (male hormones) are a hallmark of PCOS.
 These hormones promote fat distribution around the midsection and can blunt the body's normal metabolic responses to exercise and diet changes.
-Add in irregular cortisol patterns, disrupted sleep from the condition, and the emotional toll of chronic symptoms, and the deck is genuinely stacked against straightforward weight management.
+Add in irregular cortisol patterns, disrupted sleep from the condition, and the emotional toll of chronic symptoms, and the physiological picture is genuinely complex.

 Inflammation Keeps the Cycle Going

 Low-grade chronic inflammation is commonly found alongside PCOS and insulin resistance.
-Inflammation can interfere with hunger-regulating hormones like leptin, making it harder for your brain to recognize fullness — which means appetite control becomes yet another uphill battle.
+Inflammation can interfere with hunger-regulating hormones like leptin, making it harder for the brain to register fullness — which means appetite regulation becomes another challenge in the picture.

 1. Addressing Insulin Resistance First

-Because insulin resistance drives so much of the weight gain in PCOS, any effective plan needs to target it directly.
+Because insulin resistance drives so much of the weight gain in PCOS, a thoughtful plan needs to address it directly.
 This may involve specific nutritional strategies — such as lower-glycemic eating patterns — combined with medical support from a qualified physician.
-Lifestyle changes alone sometimes aren't enough, which is exactly where a supervised medical approach becomes essential.
+Lifestyle changes alone sometimes aren't enough, which is where a supervised medical approach may be considered.

-Perhaps the most significant development in medical weight loss in recent years has been the use of GLP-1 receptor agonists — a class of medications that includes Semaglutide and Tirzepatide.
-These medications work by mimicking hormones that regulate blood sugar, slow digestion, and reduce appetite.
-For women with PCOS, GLP-1 medications are especially relevant because they also help improve insulin sensitivity — directly targeting one of the core mechanisms behind PCOS-related weight gain.
+One notable development in medical weight management in recent years has been the use of GLP-1 receptor agonist therapy — a class of prescribed medications that act on hormone pathways involved in blood sugar regulation, digestion, and appetite.
+For women with PCOS, this class of therapy is discussed in part because it may also influence insulin sensitivity, one of the core mechanisms behind PCOS-related weight gain.

-It's important to note that these medications are not appropriate for everyone.
-A thorough evaluation by a board-certified physician — like Dr. Khankhel at HM Care Clinic — is essential to determine candidacy, ensure safety, and build a personalized plan around them.
+It's important to note that these medications are not appropriate for everyone, and no outcome can be promised.
+A thorough in-person evaluation by a board-certified physician — like Dr. Khankhel at HM Care Clinic — is essential to determine candidacy, review risks, benefits, and alternatives, and build a personalized plan.

 3. Nutritional Strategy Tailored to PCOS

 There is no single "PCOS diet," but the evidence consistently supports eating patterns that minimize blood sugar spikes and reduce inflammation.
-A medical weight loss program can pair these principles with your specific lab values, lifestyle, and goals — rather than a one-size-fits-all handout.
+A medical weight management program can pair these principles with a patient's specific lab values, lifestyle, and goals — rather than a one-size-fits-all handout.

 4. B12 Shots and Metabolic Support

-B12 shots (vitamin B12 injections) are commonly included in medical weight loss programs for good reason.
+B12 shots (vitamin B12 injections) are commonly included in medical weight management programs for good reason.
 B12 plays a role in energy metabolism and neurological function.
-Many women with PCOS — particularly those who have been on certain medications long term — can have suboptimal B12 levels, leading to fatigue that makes staying active even harder.
-Addressing nutritional deficiencies as part of a comprehensive plan supports overall energy and well-being throughout the weight loss process.
+Some women with PCOS — particularly those who have been on certain medications long term — can have suboptimal B12 levels, contributing to fatigue that makes staying active harder.
+Addressing nutritional deficiencies as part of a comprehensive plan supports overall energy and well-being.

 5. Consistent Monitoring and Accountability

 One of the clearest distinctions between a medically supervised program and a commercial diet plan is ongoing clinical oversight.
-Regular check-ins, lab monitoring, medication adjustments, and personalized coaching dramatically improve long-term adherence and outcomes.
+Regular check-ins, lab monitoring, treatment adjustments, and personalized coaching support long-term adherence.
 This level of structured support is what an Orange County NY weight loss clinic like HM Care Clinic is designed to provide.

 What to Expect at HM Care Clinic

-When you come to our clinic in New Windsor, NY, your journey begins with a comprehensive consultation.
-Dr. Khankhel and the HM Care Clinic team take time to review your full medical history, current symptoms, relevant lab work, and personal goals before recommending any course of action.
-For women with PCOS, this means understanding the hormonal picture, the degree of insulin resistance, and any other health factors that should shape your plan.
+Care at our clinic in New Windsor, NY begins with a comprehensive in-person consultation.
+Dr. Khankhel and the HM Care Clinic team take time to review each patient's full medical history, current symptoms, relevant lab work, and personal goals before recommending any course of action.
+For women with PCOS, this means understanding the hormonal picture, the degree of insulin resistance, and any other health factors that should shape the plan.

-- Regular follow-up appointments to track progress and adjust your plan
+• Regular follow-up appointments to review progress and adjust the plan

-Every recommendation is evidence-based, individualized, and supervised from start to finish — never a generic protocol.
+Every recommendation is individualized and supervised from start to finish — never a generic protocol, and never a promise of a particular result.

-If you've been struggling with weight and PCOS in the Hudson Valley or surrounding communities — including Newburgh, Cornwall, Washingtonville, Vails Gate, or Cornwall-on-Hudson — you don't have to keep going it alone.
-HM Care Clinic is here to provide the clinical expertise, compassion, and personalized care that this condition demands.
-Visit our Medical Weight Loss page to learn more about our programs, or book your consultation today and let Dr. Khankhel and the team build a plan designed specifically for you.
+For women managing PCOS and weight concerns in the Hudson Valley or surrounding communities — including Newburgh, Cornwall, Washingtonville, Vails Gate, or Cornwall-on-Hudson — support is available close to home.
+HM Care Clinic is here to provide clinical expertise, compassion, and personalized care that this condition demands.
+Visit our Medical Weight Loss page to learn more about our programs, or book a consultation today so Dr. Khankhel and the team can discuss options, risks, and alternatives in person.

 Frequently Asked Questions